Qub3k/subjective-exp-consistency-check/README.md

 ```

 Executing the script this way we ask it to process all 168 stimuli from the first experiment of the HDTV Phase
-I test. **Please be adviced that this may take long time to finish**.
+I test. **Please be advised that this may take long time to finish**.
 Our internal trials on consumer-grade laptop (as
 of 2020) indicate that it takes around 5 minutes to process a single stimulus.
 This is why the script supports
 batch processing.
 More details on this subject are in [the Batch Processing section](#batch-processing).